sormind/TransformerModel/README.md

 ## 🤝 Contributing

-This is an educational project!
-Contributions that improve learning are welcome:
+This is an educational project by **Roberto H Luna**, created to help more people understand transformer technology through open source learning!
+Contributions that improve education are welcome:
 - Better documentation and comments
 - Additional visualization tools
 - More educational examples
 - Bug fixes and improvements
+- New model architectures for learning

 ## 📄 License

 MIT License - Feel free to use for educational purposes!

+## 🙏 Acknowledgments

+Created by **Roberto H Luna** with the mission of making transformer technology accessible to everyone through open source education.
+Special thanks to the authors of "Attention is All You Need" and the broader AI research community.

 ---

 **Happy Learning! 🎉**

-*Remember: The goal isn't just to run the code, but to understand how transformers work under the hood.*
+*Remember: The goal isn't just to run the code, but to understand how transformers and LLMs work under the hood.*

+**Learn → Build → Teach → Repeat** 🚀